Vexed01/Vex-Cogs/docs/cogs/status.rst

 When there is one, it will send the update to all channels that have registered to recieve updates from that service.

+There's also the ``status`` command which anyone can use to check updates whereever they want.

 If there's a service that you want added, contact Vexed#3211 or make an issue on the GitHub repo (or even better a PR!).